rhboot/shim-review/README.md

 [your text here]

 -------------------------------------------------------------------------------
-### Please specifically confirm that you add a vendor specific SBAT entry for SBAT header in each binary that supports SBAT metadata ( grub2, fwupd, fwupdate, shim + all child shim binaries ) to shim review doc.
+### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( grub2, fwupd, fwupdate, shim + all child shim binaries )?
 ### Please provide exact SBAT entries for all SBAT binaries you are booting or planning to boot directly through shim.
 ### Where your code is only slightly modified from an upstream vendor's, please also preserve their SBAT entries to simplify revocation.
 -------------------------------------------------------------------------------